Year 7 Literacy and Numeracy Catch-up Premium

 This is a whole-school policy, within the framework of which the Primary School and the Nursery policies operate as appropriate.

-The Literacy and Numeracy Catch-up premium is additional money which is allocated to support any Year 7 pupil who did not achieve the expected standard in reading and/or Mathematics at the end of Key Stage 2.
-For 2017-18 this is any pupil who did not achieve the expected standardised score of 100 for reading and Mathematics.
+The Literacy and Numeracy Catch-Up premium gives schools additional funding to support Year 7 pupils who did not achieve the expected standard at the end of Key Stage 2.

 What do we do?

-We assess the individual needs of each of the students who attract the Year 7 catch-up premium to decide the best way to use the funding.
-We use baseline testing (MidYIS) alongside prior attainment data to set appropriate targets for each of our pupils.
-We carefully monitor the progress of all of our students and design a range of programmes and approaches that we know are effective.
+We assess the individual needs of each of the pupils who attract the Year 7 catch-up premium to decide the best way to use the funding.
+We use testing in English and Mathematics alongside prior attainment data to set appropriate targets for each of our pupils.
+We carefully monitor the progress of all of our pupils and design a range of programmes and approaches that we know are effective.

 How do we do it?

-- All low-ability students are supported in their Mathematics and English classes by smaller sets which allow for more individual attention from the class teacher.
+- All low-ability pupils are supported in their Mathematics and English classes.
+From September 2019 to January 2020, this is through extra teacher support in class.
+From January 2020 it is by smaller sets which allow for more individual attention from the class teacher.

-- All Y7, Y8 and Y9 students are screened using a diagnostic reading and spelling test on ‘Accelerated Reader’ (AR).
+- All Y7 and Y8 pupils are screened using a diagnostic reading and spelling test on ‘Accelerated Reader’ (AR).

-- All students in Y7, Y8 and Y9 follow the ‘Accelerated Reader’ – a programme that supports students in reading, enjoying and understanding texts.
+- All pupils in Y7 and Y8 follow the ‘Accelerated Reader’ – a programme that supports pupils in reading, enjoying and understanding texts.
 Following the programme has been shown to significantly boost the reading ages of pupils.

 - The reading ages of the identified pupils are carefully monitored and extra support is provided by the class teacher and the School Librarian where necessary.